-Brussels sprouts are probably the most-hated vegetable of all time.
+Yes, it’s true: Brussels sprouts are probably the most-hated vegetable of all time.
 Some people, especially the 25% of people who are considered “supertasters” with extra taste buds, find them really bitter and repulsive.
 However, there’s an easy way to make these bad boys delicious and crave-worthy.
+Enter Roasted Brussels Sprouts.

-Enter mustard.
+First, add mustard.
 Mustard seeds mask the bitter flavor and make Brussels sprouts much more delicious to supertasters and picky eaters.
 Even better, mustard seeds are being studied for their protective effects against cancer.
+(1)

-Brussels sprouts are nutritional superstars, so it would be a shame to miss out on them.
+And Brussels sprouts are nutritional superstars in their own right.
+So it would be a shame to miss out on them.
 As a member of the cruciferous vegetable family, they may aid the body in detoxification and protect against cancer, themselves.
 They also contain Vitamin K for strong bones and Vitamin C for youthful skin.
+(2)

 Roasted Brussels Sprouts